davidpallmann/hashnode-backups/cl7m5wct601dngznvdambdqah.md

 ![bridge-router.jpg](https://cdn.hashnode.com/res/hashnode/image/upload/v1661775823427/MlS019Np0.jpg align="left")

 The bridge itself has an attractive, clean design.
-3 blue lights tell you you have power, are connected, and are connected to the Internet.
+3 blue lights tell you that you have power, are connected, and are connected to the Internet.
 There's a large, circular button called the Link button.
 You'll use this to connect to mobile apps or your PC, and as a security mechanism when configuring external access.

 ![bridge.jpg](https://cdn.hashnode.com/res/hashnode/image/upload/v1661775975876/gBQv1p1tG.jpg align="left")